-With 68% of the population living in cities by 2050, ‘mass transit’ will be a necessity.
-However, in order to convince people to abandon certain modes of individual transport that pollute and/or congest cities, tomorrow’s mobility will, paradoxically, have to adapt to the individual – no longer just to a collective.
-Whereas in the past, transport was viewed more in terms of flow management, mobility will indeed focus on the needs of individuals throughout their journeys – from start to finish.
-Notions such as health, well-being, freedom, experience, and safety… will be at the heart of mobility of the future.
+With 66% of the population living in cities by 2050, ‘mass transit’ will be a must.
+However, in order to convince people to abandon certain modes of individual transport that pollute and/or congest cities, tomorrow’s mobility will, paradoxically, have to adapt to the individual and no longer just the collective.
+Whereas in the past, transport was viewed more in terms of flow management, mobility will indeed focus on the needs of individuals for the duration of their journeys – from start to finish.
+Notions such as health, well-being, freedom, experience, and safety… will lie at the heart of mobility of the future.

-Therefore, with regards mass transport modes, mobility industry companies must address the challenge of providing high-performance services for a great many people that also meet the need for hyper-personalised journeys.
+So with regards mass transport modes, mobility industrials must address the challenge of providing high-performance services for a great many people that also meet the need for hyper-personalised journeys.

-a study by government, Ile-de-France region, SNCF, STIF (now Ile-de-France Mobilités) and RATP / March 2015
+a study by the French government, Île-de-France region, SNCF, STIF (now Île-de-France Mobilités) and RATP / March 2015

-of the world’s population is connected and just 12% of the population in Central Africa
+of the world’s population is connected and just 12% in Central Africa.

-of the French consider technology impacts how they travel around
+of the French say technology influences how they travel.

-to 61% of ride-hailing trips in US cities could have been made by walking, bike, or public transport
+of ride-hailing trips in the US replace those that could have been made by foot or bike, or not at all.

 Bénédicte Tilloy and Thierry Rouge-Carrassat